 To learn more about enabling leadership to connect the dots between engagement and value, check out our White Paper: Engage the Organization – And a Performance Culture Will Follow.

-In October we conducted a survey of 100 executives in our network that have deep experience leading operations and operational excellence efforts.
+We conducted a survey about sustaining operational excellence.
+For the survey, we contacted over 100 executives in our network who have deep experience leading operations and operational excellence efforts.
 Our goal was to examine how organizations are evolving in their construction, use of and thinking about OpEx today.
 16 key topics were covered, with Sustainability being one of them.
 For this section, we wanted to find out how many of the respondents had experienced OpEx build-up and tear-down and, we wanted to learn something about why.

 Q: How many times in your career have you seen OpEx efforts built up to a significant level, and then be killed off by the organization (that is, resources retracted, timing deferred, “overhead” cut, unit leaders subvert or ignore it, etc.)?

 THE DATA: 78% of the population surveyed have seen OpEx fail at least once and a staggering 37% at least three times in their career.